-First time out traveling alone!
+First time out traveling alone after all the weirdness!
 What fun to be able to deal normally with public bathrooms, staircases, low airplane seats… Only a trip to Iowa, where it’s 30 degrees instead of 80 and covered in gray snow, but still good movement.
-The sound of car tires crunching snow outside in the early dawn reminds me […]Read More Things that happen on airplanes
+The sound of car tires crunching snow outside in the […]Read More Things that happen on airplanes

 I’ve just read a second fascinating account of my pioneer family history.
 This one centers around my grandmother’s great-grandfather Peter Franklin Clark (related to William Clark of Lewis and Clark fame, apparently).
 He managed to hit all the major 1800s pioneer highlights in his life: the California gold rush, the Civil War, and the Oregon Trail. […]Read More More pioneer family